-The information contained in this document is believed to be accurate in all respects but is not warranted by Mitel NetworksTM
+The information contained in this document is believed to be accurate in all respects but is not warranted by Mitel NetworksTM Corporation (MITEL®).
+Mitel makes no warranty of any kind with regards to this material, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

-Corporation (MITEL®).
 The information is subject to change without notice and should not be construed in any way as a commitment by Mitel or any of its affiliates or subsidiaries.
 Mitel and its affiliates and subsidiaries assume no responsibility for any errors or omissions in this document.
 Revisions of this document or new editions of it may be issued to incorporate such changes.

 No part of this document can be reproduced or transmitted in any form or by any means - electronic or mechanical - for any purpose without written permission from Mitel Networks Corporation.